Self Guided Programs

 The Endangered Species Scavenger Hunt is designed to help you make the most of your self-guided visit to the Zoo.
 Read the Zoo signage to discover each animal’s global conservation status.
 If the animal is found in Canada, see if there are differences between the global, federal, and provincial statuses.
 Find as many animals as you can in the scavenger hunt worksheet.

-We encourage you to divide your students into groups accompanied by a designated chaperone.
-Provide each chaperone with a copy of this scavenger hunt, ideally in advance of your visit.
-If that's not possible, take some time on the bus or at the Zoo entrance to quickly review the scavenger hunt and your priorities for your visit.
+We encourage you to divide your students into groups accompanied by a designated chaperone who received a copy of this scavenger hunt in advance of your visit.
 Students can be responsible for collecting information about habitats and/or conservation status.

-• We hope you continue the study of endangered species in the classroom after your visit.
-While our scavenger hunt looked at statuses of some of our zoo animals, it would be important to research why certain species are threatened, and what actions can be taken to help the animals.
+After your visit, we hope you continue the study of endangered species in the classroom.
+While our scavenger hunt looked at the statuses of some of our zoo animals, it would be important to research why certain species are threatened, and what actions can be taken to help the animals.
+You can reinforce what your students learned by having a class discussion about global threats to animals, causes, and local solutions that your students can initiate at home, school, or in the community.
+Help students build connections to the environment by having them share stories about enjoying nature, maybe at the park or zoo, or while camping or travelling.

 Zoo Navigator